 Authors: Rebecca Herold, Kevin BeaverDate of Publication: 2003

-This book is exhaustive and has everything you need to know to stay compliant in the business of healthcare.
-It doesn’t just throw the knowledge at the reader but takes them on a journey, from the origins of HIPAA down to the very provisions of the Act.
+This exhaustive book has everything you need to know to stay compliant in healthcare.
+It doesn’t just throw the knowledge at the reader but takes them on a journey from the origins of HIPAA down to the very provisions of the Act.

-It gives detailed and pragmatic insights on things like cost considerations, and how to craft an implementation plan, and gives a checklist to help compare implementation with the standard for security rule compliance.
+It gives detailed and pragmatic insights on things like cost considerations and how to craft an implementation plan.
+It gives a checklist to help compare implementation with the standard for security rule compliance.
 It’s easy to read and has a conversational tone.

 Buy it on Amazon, Walmart, eBay, Barnes & Noble